stderr-enst/jobefficiency/episodes/01_introduction.md

 :::::::::::::::::::::::::::::::::::::: questions

-- Why should I care about my jobs performance?
+- Why should I care about job performance?
 - How is efficiency defined?
 - How do I start measuring?
 - Is my job fast enough?